QuantEcon/python_lecture_sandpit/source/rst/HS_recursive_models.rst

    aggregation.

-In summary, the insights and practical benefits from things to be presented in this lecture are
+In summary, the insights and practical benefits from economics to be introduced in this lecture are

--  Deeper understandings come from recognizing common underlying structures
+-  Deeper understandings that come from recognizing common underlying structures

--  Unleashing a common suite of Python programs
+-  Speed and ease of computation that come from unleashing a common suite of Python programs

 We'll use the following **mathematical tools**